wp-plugins/formidable/readme.txt

 * PRO: Removed the sanitizing from the custom field name to make it possible to use any custom field name desired
 * PRO: Update to check for calendar css in the uploads/formidable/css folder before using it from https://ajax.googleapis.com
 * PRO: Added options to number field to specify the range and steps used in the HTML5 field
-* PRO: Added option to use posted data in the redirect URL
-* PRO: Added option to set the range for the scale field
 * PRO: Fixed bug preventing fields with an ' or " from getting copied correctly when duplicating and creating/exporting templates
 * Other bug fixes and optimization